Milanowicz/GitJobs/README.md

 ### GitCommit.sh

-Get a overview from all commits from every repostory that are hosted on the server.
+Get a overview from all commits from every repository that are hosted on the server.

 ### GitGarbageCollection.sh